geode-sdk/docs/handbook/chap0.md

+---
+description: A complete tutorial for GD modding, directed at beginners
+---

 # An Introduction to GD Modding (using Geode)

 Hello everyone!
 This is **an introduction to GD Modding (using Geode)**, a handbook that covers all of the essentials of GD Modding.
 To follow along with this handbook, you will need to have [**Geode** installed](/installation.md).
 This handbook is written as a **tutorial for beginners**, though even if you are an experienced GD modder already, getting a fresh-up on the basics can never do harm.
 Even if for some reason you don't use Geode, this handbook still contains **general information about modding and GD modding specifically**, however all practical code examples and the code project we will build later will use Geode.